TrevorTress/TrevorTress/README.md

 I'm a web developer and graduate of Michigan State's Full Stack Web Development Cohort.

-I'm familiar with both front-end and back-end technologies but I have a deep interest in Data Structures and push myself to learn more everyday.
+I have experience with both front-end and back-end technologies, but specialize in front-end development with React.

 ## Languages